 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses.
-During the year ended January 30, 2021, the Company has reviewed its operations and determined that each its operating segments are geographic components.
-The Company has concluded that it has two operating segments, Canada and the U.S., that derive their revenues from the online, retail and wholesale sale of tea, tea accessories and food and beverages.
+During the year ended January 30, 2021, the Company has reviewed its operations and determined that its operating segments are geographic components.
+The Company has concluded that it has two operating segments, Canada and the United States, that derive their revenues from the online, retail and wholesale sale of tea, tea accessories and food and beverages.
 The Company's Chief Executive and Brand Officer and President, Chief Financial and Operations Officer (the chief operating decision makers or "CODM") make decisions about resources to be allocated and assesses performance of these segments, and for which discrete financial information is available.
-In the prior year the operating segments were the retail premises, and the reportable segments were Canada and US.
-As a result, there is no impact on prior period information as reportable segments were previously Canada and US.
+In the prior year the operating segments were the retail premises, and the reportable segments were Canada and the United States (the "U.S.").
+As a result, there is no impact on prior period information as reportable segments were previously Canada and the U.S.